mpsilfve/fpb-tools/README.md

 `make all`

-should build the FinnPos lemmatization model `fpb-lemmatize.model` (Using a 5000K `parsebank.conllu` file and a 1.90 GHz processor, the build took a bit over an hour).
+should build the FinnPos lemmatization model `fpb-lemmatize.model` (Using a 5000K `parsebank.conllu` file and a 1.90 GHz processor, the build took a bit over an hour and required approximately 6GB of RAM).
 If you only want to make the data sets, then run

 `make data`